 Over the past 17 years, Malia has been a dedicated student and teacher.
 She has studied with master yoga teachers including Baron Baptiste, Shiva Rea, Sean Corne, Christina Sell, Psalm Isadora and Bizzie Gold.
 She is passionate about teaching, empowering, encouraging, mentoring, coaching and counseling.
 She has worked in various settings from yoga studios, prisons, corporations and with individuals one on one.
 She has previous experience in account/project management, business, yoga studio ownership/management, marketing/graphic design, promotions and client relations.
 Malia is currently working on her last year of her Master's in Counseling to become a Licensed Professional Counselor to support individuals and couples.

 Morgan fell in love with yoga in high school after years of gymnastics.
 She sought out hot yoga for the physical challenge but was immediately captivated by the yogic philosophy and mental elements.
 Morgan adopted a dedicated practice and found her community at Balance Yoga.
 She now practices a wide variety of yoga including power vinyasa, hatha, bikram and yin yoga.
 As her practice deepened, her mentor, Joel, encouraged her to pursue her dream of teaching yoga.
-She received her 200-hour certification from CorePower Yoga in 2015 and is excited to share the b eauty of yoga with others and be part of their personal journey.
+She received her 200-hour certification from CorePower Yoga and her 500-hour certification under Leah Cullis at Wanderlust.
+Morgan is excited to share the beauty of yoga with others and be part of their personal journey.
 Off the mat, you can find Morgan doing handstands, playing with her kitty and planning future travel.